Field Options and Settings

 Additionally, Fixed Date Calculations use the UTC time zone to determine the difference between two Date Fields.
 This could mean that the value of your Date Calculation may differ from what you expect.

-- For example, if you compare January 10th at 9:00 PM CST to January 11th at 7:00 AM CST, the expected output is 1 day.
-However, because Risk Cloud calculates in UTC rather than the local time zone, the dates are converted to January 11th at 3:00 AM UTC and January 11th at 1:00 PM UTC, respectively.
+- For example, if you compare January 10th at 9:00 PM CST to January 11th at 8:00 AM CST, the expected output is 1 day.
+However, because Risk Cloud calculates in UTC rather than the local time zone, the dates are converted to January 11th at 3:00 AM UTC and January 11th at 2:00 PM UTC, respectively.

 Once converted to UTC, both dates are on January 11th, and thus the Date Calculation will output 0 days.
-UTC standardizes your Date Calculations across Risk Coud and your users.
+UTC standardizes your Date Calculations across Risk Cloud and your users.
 On any record, you can hover over the "Tooltip" icon next to the output of your Fixed Date Calculation to see what date inputs in UTC are being used to evaluate the calculation.